 Make the Soap

 - Pour the lye water into the oils.
 The mixture will harden and turn white (looking like salt or snow), due to the stearic acid.
-Mix with the stick blender, if you can.
+Mix with the stick blender, as much as you can.

 - Add half of alcohol and glycerin and continue to mix well with the immersion blender.
 Your mixture should turn liquid and clear.